 Better still, use a 2FA app to confirm your identity.
-Authy or LastPass are good authenticator apps.
+Authy is a good authenticator apps.
 After you attempt to log in, you will need to enter a time-sensitive code generated by the app to complete access.

 #4 Stop Signing into Other Sites Using Facebook